mattiasmucherie/devtestKSEO/README.md

 - `/status`.
 Here you can click on either "online" or "offline" and it will display the trucks with that status.

 I decided to use the Scania Corporate UI.
 However I found some compatibilities issues which I had to resolve with my own CSS(`header.css`).
 Due to the scope of the project I decided only to log the log the errors in the console.
-A GUI with the different kind of errors when they appear would have been better.
+A GUI with the different kind of errors when they appear would of course be necessary.

 ## Deployment

 I chose to deploy with the help of [Heroku](http://www.heroku.com) which is a platform as a service which allows me to build, run and operate aplications on the cloud.
-I connected it to this GitHub repo and everytime a new commit came in, the app is built and deployed automaticaly.
+I connected it to this GitHub repo and everytime a new commit comes in, the app is built and deployed automaticaly.
 The command to deploy is then as simple as `git push`.
 Tests can of course be set up so that it only builds and deploys when tests are successful.